 What Is a Spin Speed?

 A spin speed indicates the number of times that the drum inside the washing machine rotates per minute.
-The speed is measured in RPMs, or revolutions per minute.
+The speed is measured in rpm, or revolutions per minute.

-Best Spin Speeds for Various Types of Clothes
+Best Spin Speeds for Different Types of Clothes

 Your machine will give you the option to change the speed of your wash depending on the garments that you are going to add to your cycle.